hindu-comm/mail_stream_indology/2018/01/um_yes_not_quite_Ind/149__Dominik_Wujastyk.md

 [Archive link](https://list.indology.info/pipermail/indology/2018-January/047184.html)

 Dear friends,

-​
-​Several of you have written to me on- and off- list in response to my inadvertent post.
+Several of you have written to me on- and off- list in response to my inadvertent post.
 I am grateful for your words.
 But please keep posts off-list, if possible.
 Jonathan is right, that it's important to keep our INDOLOGY conversations as a-political as possible, otherwise it will